 Description of butterfly diversity:

 Number of butterfly species in the area – 120 (51% of total number of species in Armenia).
 Six species are included in European Red List and 9 species are included in National Red Data Book.
-Also there are number of regional endemics, which require further assessment of their conservation status.
+Also there are number of regional endemics, which are not currently in the Red Data Book, but certainly require further assessment of their conservation status.
 The species of national and international concern are:

 Carcharodus orientalis, Papilio alexanor, Colias aurorina, Tomares romanovi, Pseudophilotes vicrama, Ultraaricia anteros, Polyommatus diana, Polyommatus eriwanensis, Polyommatus huberti, Polyommatus ninae, Polyommatus iphigenia, Proterebia afra, Pseudochazara schahrudensis, Chazara briseis, Argynnis aglaja, Euphydryas aurinia.